 From training sessions to everyday business value.

-How many times have you taken part of a training session, either online or in person, just to leave the session and forget most of the information that was presented?
+Have you ever taken part of a training session, either online or in person, just to leave the session and forget most of the information that was presented?
 You are not alone.
 The famous Ebbinghaus’ forgetting curve shows that as humans we forget about 50% of new information within an hour of learning it, and all the way up to an average of 70% within 24 hours.

-Still, organizations are continuing to invest huge amounts of resources and budgets into creating planned training sessions and large e-learning courses without getting enough value out of it to even defend the initial investment.
+Still, organizations are continuing to focus on these planned training sessions and large e-learning courses without getting enough value out of them.
 For people in learning and development, managers and people working with knowledge sharing overall, this presents huge challenges ahead, no matter how large or small your team is.
-So, how can we complement the planned training sessions with learning and value in the everyday daily business.
+So, how can we complement this traditional approach with continuous learning and value in the everyday business?

 Make knowledge more accessible

+A big reason why some elearning content lack engagement is because people simply don't know that the content exist.
 Finding answers and knowledge should be as easy as turning to Google or Youtube.
-This means that we need to make it searchable in a knowledge base or academy, taking away unnecessary log-in barriers (if possible), and making sure that it is possible to consume the content on any device.
+Make your content searchable in a knowledge base or academy that is easily accessible from the tools that your team is working in daily, take away unnecessary log-in barriers (if possible), and make sure that it is possible to consume the content on any device.

 Get started, for free!

 Ready for an easier, more flexible, and powerful way of sharing knowledge?
 Get started today completely free!
 Our experts are right by your side every workday via live-chat inside the workspace!